 Another area to consider is your brakes.
 Disc brakes tend to perform better than rim brakes in adverse conditions.
 This is because the rim is down in the muck while the disc is much higher.
 Mechanical disc brakes can be a great option for the winter as some hydraulic brakes perform poorly in the cold.
 Also, mechanical disc brakes are generally more affordable to purchase and maintain.

 Your drivetrain is the area that suffers the most during the winter.
-We’ll tell you how to protect it below but even with the best care these parts are going to get worked.
+We’ll tell you how to protect it later, but even with the best care these parts are going to get worked.
 If you have a high-end drivetrain like Shimano’s XTR or Sram’s XX1 consider putting more affordable parts on for the winter.
 It may sound crazy to buy new parts just for the winter but could be a smart investment.
 Those top-level parts are around $1000 and more modest offerings are around $300, you can do the math.

 Grease (and lube) is Cheap

 - In the summer a light coating of lube on the chain is ideal; in the winter you shouldn’t be afraid to slather it.
 The extra lubricant will help protect your chain from rusting.
 Also, the extra moisture your bike is facing in the winter tends to wash the lube off more rapidly.
-Consider using a heavier wax based lube if you don’t want to have to lube as often.
+Consider using a heavier wax based lube if you don’t want to lube as often.

 - A teflon lubricant like Tri-Flow, Finish Line, or Liquid Silk should be applied to your cables and housings regularly during winter.
 Also, premium (coated) cables and housings make a big difference.